scale-docs/docs/Equity/trading.md

 ## Harness the Power of Swaps

-EQUITY proudly supports both swaps and leverage trading.
+Equity proudly supports both swaps and leverage trading.
 For swaps, navigate to the "Swap" tab on our platform.
 Here, you can swap tokens effortlessly with zero price impact.
 To amplify your trading potential with leverage trading, follow the guidelines in the sections below.

 ## Opening a Position

 To open a leverage position, you can select either "Long" or "Short."
 If you're betting on the token's price going up, opt for a long position.
-If you foresee the token's price going down, a short position is your go-to.
+If you foresee the token's price going down, choose to open a Short.
 After selecting your side, enter the amount you wish to pay and the leverage you intend to use.

 ## Position Management